jfxueX/bash/commands/local/sed.md

  And of course PATTERN is any regular expression.

-Please note that if you do not include a command, such as the "p" for print, you will get an error.
+Please note that if you do not include a command, such as the `p` for print, you will get an error.
 When I type